cytodata/cytods/README.md

 Every page has it own folder.

 `_index.md`: Main text of this page.
-The one `/content/_index.md` is for the main page, `/content/about/_index.md` is for the about page ect.
+The one `/content/_index.md` is for the main page, `/content/society/_index.md` is for the society page ect.

 ```
 ---